-a professor of Anthropology, Health, and Global Affairs, has been the Morse head of college since July 2015.
+the Bruce A. and Davi-Ellen Chabner Professor of Anthropology, Health, and Global Affairs, has been the Morse head of college since July 2015.
 She teaches courses on health equity and humanitarian interventions and publishes extensively on mental health, violence, and resilience in adversity, having directed more than forty interdisciplinary projects situated in Africa, Asia, and the Middle East.
 She has coedited seven books, most recently Pathways to Peace (2014) and Medical Humanitarianism: Ethnographies of Practice (2015). and received the Lucy Mair Medal & Marsh Prize for Applied Anthropology, an award that honors excellence in the active recognition of human dignity.

-served as the dean of Morse since 2017.
+Angela (Angie) Gleason has served as the dean of Morse since 2017.
 Her research and teaching focus on the legal and social history of early medieval Europe, primarily those areas outside the former Roman Empire.
 She is particularly interested in how kinship-based societies organized and kept order within customary legal systems, and, perhaps more interestingly, how they spent their leisure time.
 Among the seminars she has taught are Civilization of the Early Medieval West; Brehon Law; Language and Society of Early Ireland; and the History of Sport.
 As a lecturer in History, she encourages students to work with primary sources to investigate and understand early societies in their own words.
 Her seminars are also often writing-intensive, with the aim of helping students develop the analytical skills to write well-reasoned, wellsupported, and persuasive academic arguments.